GKO95/GKO95.github.io/_docs/programming/en/PRGMING_JavaScript.md

 | Date string               | `new Date("January 13, 1995 13:34:30")` |
 | Y, M, D, H, M, S, MS      | `new Date(95,0,13,13,34,30,0)`          |

-The object also provides methods for the calculation.
+The object type also has methods for date and time calculation.

 | METHOD          | EXAMPLE                  | DESCRIPTION                                               |
 | --------------- | ------------------------ | --------------------------------------------------------- |